How to update a dapp chain

 Restructure the code

-As mentioned earlier, the target of this approach is to have clear overview of old code after several updates.
-So it might be considered good procedure to create different entry module for each chain version.
+As mentioned earlier, this approach's target is to have a clear overview of old code after several updates.
+Creating different entry modules for each chain version is an excellent procedure.

-We will name each module with the current version tag, so that it will
+We name each module with the current version tag so that it's clear what's run in the past.
+After that, we need to update the config.template.xml

 rell/src